How to run 100 meters ?: Introduction

-The available flow at the bottom of the anaerobic container is the work of the propulsive force $f(t) v(t)$ and is equal to the creation of available energy through $\sigma(e)$ (aerobic energy) or $-de/dt$ (anaerobic energy).
-This leads to the energy equation: \be \frac {d e}{dt}=\sigma (e(t)) - f(t)v(t). \ee
+For a short race, $R_1$ is connected to the bottom of the anaerobic container as in Figure \ref{figslowingh}.
+Therefore, $\sigma$ is proportional to $e^0-e$, but its maximal value $\bar \sigma$ is not reached, so that $\sigma$ can be modelled as \be \sigma (e)=\lambda \bar \sigma (e^0-e)\ee where $\lambda$ is such that $\lambda e^0<1$.
+The available flow at the bottom of the anaerobic container is the work of the propulsive force $f(t) v(t)$ and is equal to the creation of available energy through $\sigma(e)$ (aerobic energy) and $-de/dt$ (anaerobic energy).
+This leads to the energy equation: \be \frac {d e}{dt}=\sigma (e(t)) - f(t)v(t). \ee Let us point out that $e(t)$ is a decreasing function of time, therefore $\sigma (e(t))$ is an increasing function of time, as expected.
+An example of $\sigma (e(t))$ for a 400m is illustrated in Figure \ref{figvo2}.